src47/DeepLPnet/README.md

 **models_ICSD_CSD**:

-* folder contains all trained models for the no-modification, baseline noise, broadening and multiphase experiments.
+* folder contains all trained models for the no-modification, baseline noise, broadening, multiphase experiments and all-modifications.
 These models were trained on ICSD and CSD as described in the paper.

 **Installation:**